TwitrTraffic/Backend/README.md

 ---------
 # APIs

-- Retrieve all twitter based traffic based on the route, between source and destination.
+- Retrieve all twitter based traffic based on the route at the particular time, between source and destination.

 Sample Data:
 ```